Assessing Brother Nathanael’s Racial Political Theories

 One of the ways Brother Nathanael fuels rage is by continual stereotyping, scapegoating, fear-mongering, and witch-hunting against Jews and the other groups he hates.
 This, in turn, fuels a type of right-wing identity politics that has been steadily growing over the last ten years, which tends to interpret all current events through the lens of group-based victim narratives.
 It’s easy enough for conservatives to be alert to the problem of identity politics when the source is from the left.
 For example, when we see woke pundits pigeon-holing people based on race, or leveraging group-based victim narratives for political gain, we naturally recoil.
 And yet Brother Nathanael is doing the same from a right-wing perspective, even using some of the same ideologies and tactics present among advocates of critical race theory.

 But this merely turns the clock back on the Incarnation and Pentecost, as if the intractable us-against-them discourse of the ancient world (now embraced as normative by various woke and postmodern theories) is a condition Christians should flow with and even seek to supercharge.
-Of course, if one believes there is something cathartic in venting rage against offender groups, then Brother Nathanael’s website or his BitChute channel is the place to go.
-If one believes that our political problems can be solved by a rhetoric of contempt, and that our public discourse is necessarily a theatre of incomprehensibility between waring ideological tribes, then Brother Nathanael is your man.
+Of course, if you believe there is something cathartic in venting rage against offender groups, then Brother Nathanael’s website or his BitChute channel is the place to go.
+If you believes that our political problems can be solved by a rhetoric of contempt, and that our public discourse is necessarily a theatre of incomprehensibility between waring ideological tribes, that in the end all conflict boils down to race, then Brother Nathanael is your man.
 If you believe that Christians should abandon St. Paul’s advice about striving to live respectfully and peaceably with our enemies, then you should donate to the Brother Nathanael Foundation.

 Is there a better way?
 What might a politics rooted in Incarnation and Pentecost look like?
 I offer some tentative answers to this question in my book, Rediscovering the Goodness of Creation.
 From chapter 10: